cloudzfy/pychallenge/README.md

 * **Level 9** [connect dots](http://huge:file@www.pythonchallenge.com/pc/return/good.html)

-  * To connect dots, you may check the HTML comments for the dots, and connect one by one.
+  * Connect the dots according to the coordinates of HTML comments, one by one.

-  * Hint: Hmm, it's a male.

 * **Level 10** [what are you looking at?](http://huge:file@www.pythonchallenge.com/pc/return/bull.html)

-  * Check the HTML comments for `len(a[30])`, you may find it is a count-and-say.
+  * Check the HTML comments for `len(a[30])`, it is a count-and-say.

 * **Level 11** [odd even](http://huge:file@www.pythonchallenge.com/pc/return/5808.html)